bensoftware/adminideg/README.md

 ## Admin iged
-This is just the simple backend exemple using bootsrap template and Laravel 7 Framework
+This is  the IGED backend  using and Laravel 7 Framework